lukozog/football-score-board/README.md

 Assumptions

 - I assumed that once the game is finished, it won't be visible on the scoreboard, but I am not certain about it.
-  Scoreboard may also contain historical games
+  Score Board may also contain historical games

 Improvements